-Restrictions have been lifted across the whole maternity pathway in order to support attendance at appointments and visiting arrangements, this also includes allowing a second birth partner during labour and delivery.
-The intermittent redeployment of registered staff to support clinical services continues to disrupt provision of some elements of maternity services, for example home births, 'continuity of carer' teams and birth care at the free-standing midwifery led birthing units All our providers remain committed to supporting the reinstating of these services and, with the support of the LMNS and Together We're Better strategy team, will engage with the public to coproduce and strengthen the proposed clinical models.
+While restrictions have been lifted across the whole maternity pathway in order to support attendance at appointments and visiting arrangements, our maternity services continue to allow the attendance of only one birth partner during labour.
+The intermittent redeployment of registered staff to support clinical services has also resulted in suspension of some elements of maternity services, for example home births, 'continuity of carer' teams and birth care at the free-standing midwifery led birthing units during the duration of Q3 and Q4.
+All our providers remain committed to supporting the reinstating of these services and, with the support of the LMNS and Together We're Better strategy team, will engage with the public to coproduce and strengthen the proposed clinical models.